Ticketmaster's Taylor Swift concert ticket chaos forces the US Senate to take note

 Tennessee’s attorney general, Jonathan Skrmetti, has said he will launch a consumer protection investigation into the company after his office was bombarded with complaints from Swift fans.

-Senator Amy Klobuchar will chair the panel and it will also have senator Mike Lee the top Republican on the committee.
+Senator Amy Klobuchar will chair the panel that will also have senator Mike Lee, the top Republican, on the committee.

 “The high fees, site disruptions, and cancellations that customers experienced shows how Ticketmaster’s dominant market position means the company does not face any pressure to continually innovate and improve,” Klobuchar said.
 “We will hold a hearing on how consolidation in the live entertainment and ticketing industry harms customers and artists alike.”